section 8

 Serving the Section 8 Notice

 If the behaviour continues despite warnings and attempts at resolution, the next step is to serve a Section 8 notice specifying Ground 14.
+For detailed guidance on the entire Section 8 possession court process, including application forms, hearing preparation, and enforcement procedures, see our complete landlord guide.

 What the Notice Must Include